alt-research/mach-avs-operator-setup/ethereum/mach-avs/xterio/README.md

-# Installation of MACH AVS using docker for OP Mainnet
+# Installation of MACH AVS using docker for Xterio

 ## Prerequisites